SnowTalking/Snow-Flash-Tool/README.md

 Useful tool for flashing fastbootd images (roms only) to a phone with dynamic partitons.

 Requirements:
-Windows 64bit
+Windows 64bit,
-Android Phone with dynamic partitions adb and fastboot is not included!!!
+Android Phone with dynamic partitions, adb and fastboot is not included!!!
 You must run the .exe in a directory with adb and fastboot or this will not work!

 Notes: This project is in BETA, if you notice any bugs, freezes, unexpected problems.
 Report Back to me here or on telegram @SnowTalking